 The recreate deployment strategy allows developers to deal with one scaling process at a time because it doesn’t allow parallel deployment.
 Therefore, the codebase is always organized and developers have full visibility of their workflows.

 On the other hand, the app has to stop running temporarily.
-An active software can’t be deployed with this method.
+Active software can’t be deployed with this method.
 For critical applications that need to be available 24/7 (like medical platforms or server software), this strategy of deploying applications is not a good fit.

 A rolling update deployment pattern allows continuous deployment in the active application.
 The strategy reduces app downtime, which is crucial for critical applications.

-A blue/green pattern is a combined approach between a one-at-a-time and simultaneous approach to the Cloud application deployment.
-Developers run two versions of the application: the existing instance is blue and green is the updated one.
+A blue/green pattern combines a one-at-a-time and simultaneous approach to the Cloud application deployment.
+Developers run two versions of the application: the existing instance is blue, and green is the updated one.
 They can choose which version is live, and keep another in a testing mode.
-Both versions are technically active, but only one is public (usually the blue one).
+Both versions are technically active, but only one is public (usually blue).
 After developers finish testing the new application’s edition, they redirect the traffic to the green zone.